 WHAT WILL BE THE DOMINANT TRENDS DURING THE 2020s?

-What new wind will blow in 2020 and the 10 years to come, in our homes and in our lifestyles?
+What new wind will blow in 2020 and interiors Evolve over the next 10 years, in our homes and in our lifestyles?
 What transformations are to be expected?
 To find out, let’s explore.

 1. Small interiors and multi-functional solutions

 During the 2020s, we will fight to gain space.
 More and more of us will be moving into small urban interiors.

 According to a study carried out by the London School of Economics, 66% of the planet’s inhabitants will live in urban areas by 2050.
 “Urbanization is indeed one of the macrotrends that will mark the coming decade , ” explains Anne Dencker Bædkel, sociologist and foresight expert at the Copenhagen Institute of Future Studies.

 “We are going to get closer and closer to each other, in the heart of cities, where the lack of space is obvious,” she continues.

 Aut in quisquam veniam aut.
 Quae consequuntur culpa.
 Qui ea adipisci optio cumque temporibus omnis.
 Quia quo est est nisi possimus non.
 Facilis qui maiores quia et aut.
 Eum eveniet maiores qui sunt asperiores.

 The most coveted areas will be even more expensive, further points out the expert.

 2. Seniors will dominate the real estate market

 During the 2020s, the number of elderly people in Bangladesh will skyrocket, with the entry of baby boomers into the “third age” (the post-retirement years during which we stay fit and active).
 This trend will continue in the coming years, with 2020 ushering in a sharp increase in the proportion of 75 years or older.